Maya Hawke

 Maya Ray Thurman Hawke (born July 8, 1998) is an American actress and singer-songwriter.
-She is the daughter of Hollywood actors Ethan Hawke and Uma Thurman.
-She began her career in modeling, and subsequently made her screen debut as Jo March in the 2017 BBC adaptation of Little Women.
-Hawke gained recognition for starring as Robin Buckley in the Netflix science fiction series Stranger Things (2019–present).
+The daughter of Ethan Hawke and Uma Thurman, she began her career in modeling and made her screen debut as Jo March in the 2017 BBC adaptation of Little Women.
+She gained international recognition for starring as Robin Buckley in the Netflix science fiction horror series Stranger Things (2019–2025).

-She appeared in the films Once Upon a Time in Hollywood (2019), Fear Street Part One: 1994 (2021), Do Revenge (2022), Asteroid City (2023), Maestro (2023), and Wildcat (2023), and had a voice role in Inside Out 2 (2024).
-As a musician, she has released the albums Blush (2020), Moss (2022), and Chaos Angel (2024).
+Hawke appeared in the films Once Upon a Time in Hollywood (2019), Fear Street Part One: 1994 (2021), Do Revenge (2022), Asteroid City (2023), Maestro (2023), and Wildcat (2023), and she voiced Anxiety in Inside Out 2 (2024).
+As a musician, she has released the albums Blush (2020), Moss (2022), Chaos Angel (2024), and Maitreya Corso (2026).

 Early life

-Hawke was born on July 8, 1998, in New York City, the older of two children born to actors Ethan Hawke and Uma Thurman.
+Maya Ray Thurman Hawke was born on July 8, 1998, in New York City, to actors Ethan Hawke and Uma Thurman.
 Her parents met on the set of Gattaca (1997), married in May 1998, and divorced in 2005.
-Hawke has a brother, Levon.
-She also has two half-sisters by her father's second wife, Ryan Shawhughes, and another half-sister from her mother's ex-fiancé, financier Arpad Busson.
+Hawke has a younger brother, Levon.
+She also has two half-sisters by her father's second wife, Ryan Shawhughes, and another half-sister by her mother's ex-fiancé, financier Arpad Busson.

 On her father's side, Hawke is a distant cousin of playwright Tennessee Williams.
 On her mother's side, she is a granddaughter of Buddhist scholar Robert Thurman and model Nena von Schlebrügge.
-Schlebrügge's mother, Birgit Holmquist, was also a model, having posed for Axel Ebbe's statue Famntaget, currently in Smygehuk in Sweden.
+Schlebrügge's mother, Birgit Holmquist, was also a model, having posed for Axel Ebbe's statue Famntaget, currently in Smygehuk, Sweden.

-Hawke has dyslexia, which resulted in her changing schools frequently during her primary education before she was finally enrolled at Saint Ann's School, a private school in Brooklyn, New York, that emphasizes artistic creativity and does not grade work.
+Hawke has dyslexia, which resulted in her changing schools frequently during her primary education before she finally enrolled at Saint Ann's School, a private school in Brooklyn, New York, that emphasizes artistic creativity and does not grade work.
 The artistic environment eventually led her to acting.
 Hawke also took part in summer studies at the Royal Academy of Dramatic Art in London and the Stella Adler Studio of Acting in New York.
-She studied toward a BFA in acting at the Juilliard School for one year before dropping out after accepting her role in Little Women.
+She studied toward a BFA in acting at the Juilliard School for a year before dropping out after accepting her role in Little Women.

 Career

 Modeling

-Like both her mother and grandmother, Hawke modelled for Vogue at the beginning of her career.
+Like both her mother and grandmother, Hawke modeled for Vogue at the beginning of her career.
 She was also chosen as the face of the British fashion retailer AllSaints' 2016/2017 collection.
 In 2017, she starred as one of several faces in a video campaign for Calvin Klein's underwear range, directed by Sofia Coppola.
-In September 2022, Hawke modelled for Calvin Klein's FW22 Underwear campaign.
+In September 2022, Hawke modeled for Calvin Klein's FW22 Underwear campaign.

 Acting

-Hawke was Sofia Coppola's choice to play the title role of The Little Mermaid in Universal Pictures's live-action adaptation.
-However, the producers preferred actress Chloë Grace Moretz.
-This and other conflicts ultimately led to Coppola leaving the project in 2015.
-Moretz eventually dropped out as well.
-The film ultimately went unproduced.
+Hawke was Sofia Coppola's choice to play the title role of The Little Mermaid in Universal Pictures's live-action adaptation, but the producers preferred Chloë Grace Moretz.
+This and other conflicts led Coppola to leave the project in 2015.
+Moretz eventually dropped out as well, and the film was not produced.